leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step1.md

 Now that you've seen the result, let's see what Go has to tell us about the read/write operations with the built in `-race` functionality.

 Run the command `go run -race data_race_example.go`.
-Compare the output with your answers.
+Compare the output with your answers, if anything is different, change your answers.

 # Conclusion
 As you can see Go specifically tells us where our data races are.
 The `-race` flag is a very useful functionality to use!
 So next time you're writing concurrent code, test your code with the `-race` flag.

+In the next step we'll take a look at how we can avoid data races by blocking with channels as mentioned in the presentation.
+Once you're ready, click continue, check your answers and let's go!